sockcymbal/QuestionImprover/README.md

 ## Prompt 3: Self<>Peer Criticism
 ```
-Adopt a critical lens as each expert.
+Adopt a critical lens.
 Evaluate and challenge your own initial analysis and the analyses provided by your peers.
-Focus on identifying potential biases, logical fallacies, or gaps in reasoning.
-Offer constructive feedback that encourages deeper exploration and refinement of ideas.
+As each expert, critically examine the collective insights thus far, aiming not just to critique but to enrich and expand upon them.
+This process should delve into identifying underlying assumptions, potential biases, and areas where further exploration
+could yield significant insights, thereby enhancing the collective understanding.
 ```

 ## Prompt 4: Self<>Peer Evaluation
 ```
-Reassess the credibility and robustness of your initial thoughts in light of the critiques received.
-For each assertion, estimate its likelihood of accuracy and helpfulness,
-considering the strength of your arguments, the quality of evidence, and the nature of the criticisms.
+Reflect on the critiques received, and adapt your perspectives accordingly.
+This prompt is about evolution and expansion of thought, where you reassess and reformulate ideas, creating a
+more nuanced and comprehensive network of interconnected ideas and insights.

 Prioritize assertions that are well-supported, constructive and resilient to scrutiny.
 ```

-## Prompt 5: Expand, Explore, Branch, Network
+## Prompt 5: Explore, Expand, Branch, Network
 ```
-Deepen and diversify your thinking, integrating critiques and alternative perspectives.
+In this stage, weave a network of thoughts by integrating critiques and alternative perspectives.
-Explore both the refinement of current ideas and the generation of novel concepts.
+Focus on how new ideas can interconnect with and enhance existing thoughts.
+Explore the potential of novel concepts to form new nodes in this thought network.
-Assess whether new ideas address criticisms effectively, bring fresh insights, and remain aligned with the core problem.
+Critically assess how these ideas not only address previous criticisms but also contribute fresh insights,
-If necessary, pivot to new, more promising lines of reasoning.
+creating a richer and more intricate web of understanding.
+Consider pivoting to new lines of reasoning that promise to add valuable connections to this evolving thought network.
 ```

-## Prompt 6: Convergence on Best Individual Answer
+## Prompt 6: Convergence on Best Individual Answer (Integrative Synthesis)

 ### Goal
 In the individual convergence phase, the goal is for each individual expert to synthesize the insights they gained during the previous stages and arrive at a final, most likely answer.
 By explicitly instructing the LLM to consider the perspectives of the other experts, the critiques made, and the likelihood assessments, it aims to guide the model towards a more holistic and intelligent convergence.